MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 All filing status have the same fixed flat tax of 4.55%

 **The following new filing status were added:**

-HOH1J - Head of Household 1 Job - Exemption amount  $16,500
+- HOH1J - Head of Household 1 Job - Exemption amount  $16,500
-MAR1J - Married Filing Jointly 1 Job - Exemption amount  $23,000
+- MAR1J - Married Filing Jointly 1 Job - Exemption amount  $23,000
-SIN1J - Single/Mar filing Single 1 Job - Exemption amount  $10,500
+- SIN1J - Single/Mar filing Single 1 Job - Exemption amount  $10,500

 **Existing Filing Status remain unchanged:**

-MAR - Married  - Exemption amount  $8,000
+- MAR - Married  - Exemption amount  $8,000
-SINGLE - Single  - Exemption amount  $4,000
+- SINGLE - Single  - Exemption amount  $4,000

 There are 2 other parts to this form that have many different exemption amounts, we cannot accommodate all of them in the tax tables.
 A new “OTHER” filing status was added (OTH1J) with Exemption increments of $500 that will accommodate all the "other" amounts on the form if an employee enters.

 OTH1J - OTH, +1 Jobs or Child Cr Allow - Exemption amount of $500

 As an example, lets say I fill out the form and choose an amount of 2500 – it does not match any of the above filing status so I would pick the OTHER status and put a 5 under Cards | Payroll | State Tax in the Number of Dependents field OR Additional Allowances.
-Which is 2500/500 = 5
+Which is 2500/500 = 5.

-Another example, I put 5500 on the form, again does not match the other filing status, so I choose other and put 11.
+Another example, I put 5500 on the form.
+Again, that does not match the other filing status, so I choose *Other* and put *11*.

 ## Changes in January Round 2 update (Released 1/20/2022)